segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/index.md

 Segment recommends you to test your destination implementation end-to-end.
 Send some sample analytics events and ensure that they reach the destination.

 ## Compatibility
-If you use a pure Java codebase, please refer to [Java Compatibility](https://github.com/segmentio/analytics-kotlin/blob/main/JAVA_COMPAT.md){:target="_blank"} for sample uses.
+If you use a Java codebase, please refer to the [Java Compatibility docs](https://github.com/segmentio/analytics-kotlin/blob/main/JAVA_COMPAT.md){:target="_blank"} for sample uses.

 ## Changelog
 [View the Analytics-Kotlin changelog on GitHub](https://github.com/segmentio/analytics-kotlin/releases).